-Juvenile Court (Disruptive Behavior) - It is the belief of the staff and administration that when a student reaches ten office referrals for disruptive behavior, insubordination, disrespect and other behavior problems and when all alternatives of consequences that are available to the school have been exhausted that the child has become unruly, and the administration reserves the right to file charges on the student in juvenile court on behalf of the school district.
+Juvenile Court (Disruptive Behavior) - It is the belief of the staff and administration that when a student has multiple office referrals for disruptive behavior, insubordination, disrespect and other behavior problems and when all alternatives of consequences that are available to the school have been exhausted that the child has become unruly, and the administration reserves the right to file charges on the student in juvenile court on behalf of the school district.

-Juvenile Court (Assault/Fighting) - A Juvenile Court Referral will result on the second offense for assault/mutual fighting (unruly charge).
-On the third such incident, delinquent charges will be filed in Juvenile Court.
+Juvenile Court (Assault/Fighting) - A Juvenile Court Referral may result for any assault/mutual fighting (unruly charge).